-• work-dirs: Comma-separated list of paths that will serve as the root for directories that

-- HOD generates and passes to Hadoop for use to store DFS and Map/Reduce data.
-For example, this is where DFS data blocks will be stored.
+- work-dirs: These are a list of comma separated paths that will serve as the root for directories that HOD generates and passes to Hadoop for use to store DFS / MapReduce data.
+For e.g. this is where DFS data blocks will be stored.
 Typically, as many paths are specified as there are disks available to ensure all disks are being utilized.
-The restrictions and notes for the temp-dir variable apply here too. - max-master-failures: Number of times a hadoop master daemon can fail to launch, beyond which HOD will fail the cluster allocation altogether.
-In HOD clusters, sometimes there might be a single or few "bad" nodes due to issues like missing java, missing or incorrect version of Hadoop etc. When this configuration variable is set to a positive integer, the RingMaster returns an error to the client only when the number of times a hadoop master (JobTracker or NameNode) fails to start on these bad nodes because of above issues, exceeds the specified value.
+The restrictions and notes for the temp-dir variable apply here too. - max-master-failures: It defines how many times a hadoop master daemon can fail to launch, beyond which HOD will fail the cluster allocation altogether.
+In HOD clusters, sometimes there might be a single or few "bad" nodes due to issues like missing java, missing/incorrect version of Hadoop etc. When this configuration variable is set to a positive integer, the RingMaster returns an error to the client only when the number of times a hadoop master (JobTracker or NameNode) fails to start on these bad nodes because of above issues, exceeds the specified value.
 If the number is not exceeded, the next HodRing which requests for a command to launch is given the same hadoop master again.
-This way, HOD tries its best for a successful allocation even in the presence of a few bad nodes in the cluster. - workers\per\ring: Number of workers per service per HodRing.
-By default this is set to 1.
-If this configuration variable is set to a value 'n', the HodRing will run 'n' instances of the workers (TaskTrackers or DataNodes) on each node acting as a slave.
-This can be used to run multiple workers per HodRing, so that the total number of workers in a HOD cluster is not limited by the total number of nodes requested during allocation.
-However, note that this will mean each worker should be configured to use only a proportional fraction of the capacity of the resources on the node.
-In general, this feature is only useful for testing and simulation purposes, and not for production use.
+This way, HOD tries its best for a successful allocation even in the presence of a few bad nodes in the cluster.